-Factors Influencing Adoption of PDH Technology
+6.2.
+Factors Influencing Adoption Level and Time to Peak Adoption Level of PDH Technology

 The predicted years to peak adoption and the predicted adoption level, including the level in 5 and 10 years from start, is presented in Table 2.
 Even though adoption and diffusion of the PDH dryer is very difficult to forecast-the issue is complex and crosses economic, social and psychological disciplines-there is an ongoing need and demand for specific estimates to be made.